-There are 3 types of reactions to stings:
+There are 3 types of reactions to insect stings.

+Local reactions are typically not dangerous.
 Swelling and redness is confined to the area of the sting.
-Generally, these aren’t dangerous.

 Swelling, redness, and itching may spread across a large area.
 These reactions generally aren’t dangerous.
-However, you should contact you allergist if the impacted areas are very large, or overly bothersome to you.
+Contact us if the impacted areas are very large or overly bothersome.

-This allergic reaction may include itching, hives, or swelling away from the site of the sting.
-This can progress to anaphylaxis, a life-threatening reaction that can cause difficulty breathing, dizziness, or cardiac arrest.
-This reaction calls for the use of an adrenaline injector and seeking immediate medical attention.
+This reaction may include itching, hives, or swelling away from the site of the sting.
+It can progress to anaphylaxis, a life-threatening reaction that causes difficulty breathing, dizziness, or cardiac arrest.
+Systemic reactions necessitate use of an adrenaline injector and immediate medical attention.